skaragol/Comp304/Assignment 1/P1/README.md

-P1: In Unix/Linux, new processes created using the fork() system call.
-Calling fork() creates a copy of calling process and the new process starts executing immediately.
-After the fork() call, both parent and child processes start executing the same code.

 p1a: C program that calls fork() n times consecutively where n is an integer parameter provided as a command-line argument.
 Then each of the forked processes prints its ID, its parent’s ID and its level in the process tree (The level of the main process is 0).